HiSPARC/firmware/doc/messages.rst

    :width: 627px

-The Pre time window can be set from 0 to 2 us.
+The Pre time window can be set from 0 µs to 2 µs.

-The Coincidence time window can be set from 0 to 5 us.
+The Coincidence time window can be set from 0 µs to 5 µs.

-The Post time window can be set from 0 to 8 us.
+The Post time window can be set from 0 µs to 8 µs.

 The coincidence window time may not be larger than the post window time.
 The total time may not be larger than 10 us.